Top 10 Flowers to Plant in Your Vegetable Garden

 • Here are my favorite Sweet Alyssum seeds to plant:

-sunflower flowers in vegetable garden
+sunflower plant vegetable garden

 3. Sunflowers